TheSpaceDevs/.github/profile/README.md

 ### Next Launch ⌛
 The next space launch, retrieved from our
 <a href="https://thespacedevs.com/llapi">Launch Library 2 API</a>, is
-**Kuaizhou-1A | CentiSpace-1 S3 & S4 (?)**.
-It is scheduled to be launched by *ExPace*
+**Long March 2D | Yaogan 35 Group 05 (?)**.
+It is scheduled to be launched by *China Aerospace Science and Technology Corporation*
 <img width="17" src="https://raw.githubusercontent.com/lipis/flag-icons/main/flags/4x3/cn.svg" />
-from *<a href="">Unknown Pad</a>, Jiuquan, People's Republic of China*
+from *<a href="https://en.wikipedia.org/wiki/Xichang_Satellite_Launch_Center">Launch Complex 3 ( LC-3 ) ( LA-1 )</a>, Xichang Satellite Launch Center, People's Republic of China*
 <img width="17" src="https://raw.githubusercontent.com/lipis/flag-icons/main/flags/4x3/cn.svg" />
-at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220906T021300">2022-09-06 02:13:00 UTC</a>.
+at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220906T040900">2022-09-06 04:09:00 UTC</a>.
 Until
-then, this pad will have been used for 31 out of 171 launches from this location.
+then, this pad will have been used for 64 out of 175 launches from this location.
 The launch status is currently *Go* 🟩 .
 The mission type is
 *Unknown* and the payload will be injected into *an Unknown Orbit